Charlotte Golar Richie

 Charlotte Golar Richie (born December 11, 1958, in Brooklyn) serves as the senior vice president for public policy, advocacy and government relations for YouthBuild USA.
 She formerly served in the Massachusetts House of Representatives and held other government positions.
 She was a candidate for the mayor of Boston in the 2013 election, placing third in the nonpartisan primary election.

 Early life

-Charlotte Golar graduated from Rutgers University and then tried her hand at acting, appearing off-Broadway and in minor roles on soap operas.
+Charlotte Golar is one of two daughters of New York state judge Simeon Golar and his wife, schoolteacher Pauline Golar.
+She graduated from Rutgers University and then tried her hand at acting, appearing off-Broadway and in minor roles on soap operas.
 She spent two years with the Peace Corps in Kenya teaching English to schoolchildren, spurring an interest in journalism and public service.
 She also met her future husband, another volunteer, in Kenya.
 Golar returned to the United States where she earned a master's degree at the Columbia University School of Journalism and married Winston Richie.